RanjithReddavena/AVLTreeVisualizer/README.md

 - AVL Tree insertion
 - Automatic tree balancing
 - Visualization of nodes
-- Educational explanation of AVL rotations
+- Explanation of AVL rotations

 ## Technologies Used